aalvarado/tagmatic/README.md

 # TagMatic

-Automates regenerating the tags file by using Git's post hook functionality.
+Automates regenerating the tags (ctags) file by using Git's post hook functionality.

 ## Dependencies